Things To Know About Singapore Property For Foreigners

 Executive condominiums (ECs) are a hybrid type of housing that combines the features of HDB flats and private condominiums.
 ECs are developed and sold by private developers, but they are subsidized and regulated by the HDB.
 ECs offer more amenities and facilities than HDB flats, such as swimming pools, gyms, and security.
 ECs are also larger and more spacious than HDB flats, ranging from three-bedroom units to penthouses.

 However, ECs are also not available for foreigners to buy.
 ECs are only for Singapore citizens and PRs who meet the eligibility criteria, such as having a family nucleus, being at least 21 years old, and not exceeding the income ceiling of $16,000 per month.
 ECs are also subject to an MOP of five years, during which the owners cannot sell, rent out, or transfer their unit.
 After the MOP, ECs can be sold to Singapore citizens and PRs only.
-After 10 years, ECs become fully privatized and can be sold to anyone, including foreigners.
+After about 10 years, ECs become fully privatized and can be sold to anyone, including foreigners.

-If you are a foreigner who wants to buy an EC, you will need to become a Singapore citizen or PR first.
-You will also need to pay various taxes and fees, such as the buyer’s stamp duty, the mortgage stamp fee, the legal fee, the valuation fee, and the agent fee.
 You may also need to pay a resale levy if you have previously bought a subsidized flat from the HDB.
 You can also apply for the CPF housing grant, which is a subsidy from the government that helps you pay for your unit.
 You can also choose between an HDB loan or a bank loan to finance your unit purchase.

 FAQs